MatthewZenn/GDSnippets/README.md

 <br>

 # Titanfall's Ability Recharge
-This is my implementation of the UI for recharging abiliites, as seen in Titanfall 2.
+This is my implementation of the UI for recharging abilities, as seen in Titanfall 2.
 To set this up, I set up our ui element for the ability icon and placed a translucent ```ProgressBar``` sized and aligned behind it.
 The functions below are set up to allow a grenade to be thrown twice, and are placed in our setup code and called in the ```physics_process```.
 The first function simply decreases the progress bar by 50% if the ability action is pressed, while the second function constinuously refills it when it is below 100%.
 <br>

 ```gdscript